 - Chat commencement.

-- Do not be so proactive that it is seen as annoying behavior.
+- Don’t send so many messages that it’s seen as annoying behavior.
 Respect the views of customers and do not bother them again if they have already turned down the chat once.

 Post chat surveys can tell you about the quality of your support efforts by: